alardus/candybox/README.md

   * Enjoy.

 **If you interested in latest beta**
   * Latest beta versions always available at http://bearouter.org/beta.
-Read section "How to use it" if you didn't know how to run it.